gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 And we do not agree on what it means.

-Not in the way that scientists sometimes disagree — arguing about interpretations at the edges of an otherwise settled theory.
+Not in the way that scientists sometimes disagree, arguing about interpretations at the edges of an otherwise settled theory.